ARM-software/arm-trusted-firmware/docs/porting-guide.md

 `bl2_early_platform_setup()` above.

-### Function : bl2_get_ns_mem_layout() [mandatory]
+### Function : bl2_get_bl31_args_ptr() [mandatory]

     Argument : void
-    Return   : meminfo *
+    Return   : bl31_args *

-This function should only be called on the cold boot path.
-It may execute with the MMU and data caches enabled if the platform port does the necessary initialization in `bl2_plat_arch_setup()`.
-It is only called by the primary CPU.

-The purpose of this function is to return a pointer to a `meminfo` structure populated with the extents of non-secure DRAM available for BL2 to use.
-See `bl2_early_platform_setup()` above.
+BL2 platform code needs to return a pointer to a `bl31_args` structure it will use for passing information to BL3-1.
+The `bl31_args` structure carries the following information.
+This information is used by the `bl2_main()` function to load the BL3-2 (if present) and BL3-3 images.
+    - Extents of memory available to the BL3-1 image in the `bl31_meminfo` field
+    - Extents of memory available to the BL3-2 image in the `bl32_meminfo` field
+    - Extents of memory available to the BL3-3 image in the `bl33_meminfo` field
+    - Information about executing the BL3-3 image in the `bl33_image_info` field
+    - Information about executing the BL3-2 image in the `bl32_image_info` field

 ### Function : init_bl31_mem_layout() [optional]